 Department of Psychology at Illinois State University

-School Psychology faculty are active in both research and service.
+School Psychology faculty members are active in both research and service.
 Many are engaged in the practice of school psychology, serving as consultants to local school districts, and maintaining independent practices in the community.
-Several School Psychology faculty have received federal and state grants to provide services to children and adolescents and additional training opportunities for school psychology trainees.
-Faculty are also active in and fulfill leadership roles in local, state, and national professional associations including the American Psychological Association, National Association of School Psychologists, and the Illinois School Psychologists Association.
-The School Psychology faculty also have published books, research articles, and assessment instruments and have presented papers at national and state professional conferences.
-Individual faculty profiles are presented below.
+Several faculty members have received federal and state grants to provide services to children and adolescents and additional training opportunities for school psychology trainees.
+Our faculty members are also active in leadership roles in local, state, and national professional associations including the American Psychological Association(APA), National Association of School Psychologists(NASP), and the Illinois School Psychologists Association.
+The School Psychology faculty members have published books, research articles, and assessment instruments and have presented papers at national and state professional conferences.

-Dr. Karla Doepke received her training in child-clinical psychology at West Virginia University.
-She completed an internship at Johns Hopkins School of Medicine and the Kennedy Kreiger Institute and post-doctoral fellowship at Emory University School of Medicine.
-Her research and training includes research-to-practice issues, evaluating the efficacy of prevention and intervention program, autism, and efficacy of training models.
+Dr. Karla Doepke received her training in child-clinical psychology from West Virginia University.
+She completed an internship at Johns Hopkins School of Medicine and the Kennedy Kreiger Institute, and a post-doctoral fellowship at Emory University School of Medicine.
+Her research and training includes research-to-practice issues, evaluating the efficacy of prevention and intervention programs, autism, and efficacy of training models.
 Dr. Doepke is the director of The Autism Place, an Illinois State Affiliate Site, which is funded through The Autism Program of Illinois.
-She supervises trainees in PSY 436.05 Practicum: Psychosocial Assessment (which includes intervention) and PSY 590 Advanced Practicum placements.
-Dr. Doepke is a license clinical psychologist and is pursuing certification in behavior analysis.
+She supervises trainees in PSY 436.05 Practicum: Psychosocial Assessment and advanced practica (PSY 590).
+Dr. Doepke received over $1,000,000 in grants for her research and practice activities.
+Dr. Doepke is an Illinois Department of Professional Regulation licensed clinical psychologist and is pursuing certification in behavior analysis.

 Dr. Adena B. Meyers received her training in clinical and community psychology from the University of Illinois at Urbana-Champaign.
-She conducts research in the areas of school-based prevention and intervention, adolescent pregnancy and parenthood, social-emotional learning.
-Dr. Meyers teaches PSY 474 Mental Health Consultation in the Schools.
-She supervises trainees in PSY 436.05 Practicum: Psychosocial Assessment (which includes intervention) and PSY 590 advanced practicum in settings such as a school-based health center.
-Dr. Meyers is a certified school psychologist and a licensed clinical psychologist.
+She conducts research in the areas of school-based prevention and intervention, adolescent pregnancy and parenthood,and social-emotional learning.
+Dr. Meyers teaches PSY 474 Theory and Practice of Mental Health Consultation in the Schools.
+She supervises trainees in PSY 436.05 Practicum: Psychosocial Assessment and advanced practica (PSY 590) in settings such as a school-based health center.
+Dr. Meyers is an Illinois Department of Professional Regulation licensed clinical psychologist.

-Dr. Renée M. Tobin received her training in school psychology with a specialty in personality and social development from Texas A&M University.
-Dr. Tobin's research interests include personality development, adult-child relationships, linking basic research to clinical practice, and individual differences in emotional experience, regulation, and communication.
+Dr. Renée M. Tobin received a mater's and doctoral degree in school psychology from Texas A&M University.
+Dr. Tobin's research focuses on personality and social development.
+She is particularly interested in individual differences in responsiveness to social-emotional learning programs, emotional experience, regulation, and communication, and linking basic research to clinical practice.
 She teaches PSY 473 Theories and Techniques of Counseling Children and Adolescents.
-In the past, she has also taught PSY 433 Social Emotional and Behavioral Assessment and Intervention (formerly Psychodiagnostics II).
-She also supervises trainees enrolled in PSY 436.05 Practicum: Psychosocial Assessment (which includes intervention).
-Currently, Dr. Tobin serves as an associate editor for the Journal of Psychoeducational Assessment and as the faculty advisor for the Graduate Association of School Psychology at Illinois State.
-As a member of Sigma Xi Scientific Society, she served as President of the ISU/IWU chapter for the 2008-2009 academic year and was elected to serve in this role again during 2011-2012.
+She supervises trainees in PSY 436.05 Practicum: Psychosocial Assessment.
+Currently, Dr. Tobin serves as an associate editor for the Journal of Psychoeducational Assessment and as an editorial board member for the Journal of School Psychology, and as the faculty advisor for the Graduate Association of School Psychology at Illinois State.
+As a member of Sigma Xi Scientific Society, she served as President of the ISU/IWU chapter for the 2008-09 and 2011-12 academic years.
 She also served as Acting Director of Illinois States' University Assessment Services from September 2009 through May 2011.
-Dr. Tobin is the recipient of a 2008 University Research Initiative Award, a 2007 College of Arts and Sciences Research Enhancement Award, and a 2007 University Teaching Initiative Award.
-Dr. Tobin is a certified school psychologist.
+Dr. Tobin is the recipient of a University Research Initiative Award, College of Arts and Sciences Research Enhancement Award, and University Teaching Initiative Award.
+Dr. Tobin is an ISBE licensed school psychologist.